BRAINLAB-UTA/ENIGMA-PTSD/README.md

 python create_parcellation_images_mni_smaller_resample.py <decimation_factor>
 ```

-This code will generate the interim projected or projected/resampled images in the
+This code will generate the interim projected or projected/resampled images in the RSData folder with the corresponding Atlas suffix, such as, **schaefer** and **brainnetome** per subject and site.

 ## ALFF/fALFF/ReHO